I love my life.

 - Copy Title Cards and paste them to the new List

-- Create new Title Cards in case it’s necessary
+- Create new Title Cards if necessary

 - Look at your subtasks on the yearly goals and analyze which ones you’re going to tackle next

 - Create cards for the monthly tasks and place them under their corresponding category

 - Read your dream life vision on Trello for the umpteenth time